John Flansburgh

-Commonly referred to by the nickname "Flansy" or "Flans", he is married to musician Robin Goldwasser, with whom he occasionally performs.

 Early life

 Flansburgh was born in Lexington, Massachusetts.
 His father, Earl Flansburgh, was a well-known Boston architect.
 His mother, Polly Flansburgh, is the founder and president of Boston By Foot.
 Her father, Brigadier General Ralph Hospital, was an artillery commander in the U.S. Army in the Italian Campaign during World War II.
 His brother, Paxus Calta (born Earl Schuyler Flansburgh), is an anti-nuclear activist and political organizer.

 Flansburgh attended the George Washington University, where he learned to play guitar while working as a parking garage attendant, then Antioch College and Pratt Institute, where he graduated with an arts degree.

-1982–present: They Might Be Giants
+Since 1982: They Might Be Giants

-Flansburgh co-founded They Might Be Giants, with longtime friend John Linnell, in 1982 while a student at Pratt Institute.
+Flansburgh co-founded They Might Be Giants, with his longtime friend John Linnell, in 1982 while a student at Pratt Institute.
 The two share singing and songwriting duties, with Flansburgh on guitar, in addition to performing a variety of instruments when the need arises.
 In the 2002 documentary Gigantic (A Tale of Two Johns), he was described as holding a leadership role in the group, managing most details of their live act and handling much of the promotion effort.

 As a songwriter, Flansburgh enjoys a mix of styles; many of his songs have an absurdist and satirical bent, but he often breaks for more earnest and romantic themes as well.
 He penned and performed vocals on the group's first Grammy Award-winning effort, "Boss of Me", which charted in Europe and served as theme song to the hit television series Malcolm in the Middle.